GautierDorval/interpretive-governance-manifest/CONFORMANCE.md

 - enforces all non-negotiable rules in the manifest;
 - applies agentic governance constraints;
 - provides auditable traces between claims and sources;
-- refuses to produce outputs when conditions are not met.
+- refuses, suspends, or downgrades outputs when required interpretive conditions are not met.

-For full conformance, refusal and non-response MUST be **interpretable and auditable**:
+For full conformance, **non-response and refusal are first-class states** and MUST be **interpretable and auditable**.

-- the system must be able to state which condition failed;
+The system MUST be able to state:

+- which authorization or interpretive condition failed;
-- what evidence was missing or conflicting;
+- what evidence was missing, conflicting, or out of scope;
-- and what additional input would allow a legitimate answer.
+- what additional input would allow a legitimate response (when applicable).

-Implementations MAY formalize this requirement as a distinct response-authorization layer (e.g., a "Q-Layer"), but must not treat naming as certification.
+Implementations MAY formalize this requirement as a distinct **response authorization or response legitimacy layer** (e.g., a "Q-Layer"), but MUST NOT treat naming, branding, or terminology as certification.

+What is required is **behavior**, not nomenclature.

 **Label:**
 `interpretive-governance:full`